Dateline: Bogota, Colombia

 Part of diversifying your assets is making smart choices when it comes to your investments.
 No one wants to invest in something that is sure to be a dud.

 Overseas real estate can be an excellent investment opportunity.
-But there’s a lot more to it than just finding the rent investment.
-How do you keep up on overseas investments?
+But there’s a lot more to it than just finding the rental investment.
+How do you keep up with overseas investments?
 And should you buy real estate overseas in the first place?

 There’s not a lot of real estate advice out there for folks who want to invest overseas versus their local market.

 Whether you are looking to buy a home for yourself, are investing to obtain citizenship, or are looking to create another source of income, purchasing a house overseas can be a great idea.
 In this article, I will give you all the real estate advice you need when it comes to international real estate investments.

 Investing overseas may initially sound daunting.
 How can you be successful at it?
 It really just depends on who and what you know.

 My team and I have worked with real estate experts all over the world.
 Nomad Capitalist even offers a Real Estate Masterclass to help you learn how to efficiently invest in high-probability markets for increased yield and appreciation, taught by people who have already done it.

 But today I want to offer some general real estate advice for anyone looking to invest overseas.
 In this article, I am going to discuss:

 - Owning Property in Your Own Name vs. a Corporate Structure/Trust

 For many who are mainly interested in traveling the world, real estate advice is the last thing they are in search of.
 They want to explore the world and enjoy the perpetual travel lifestyle.
 And there is certainly appeal to that lifestyle.
 I lived that way for a long time.